hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

-# Current Project Status - October 2, 2025
+# Current Project Status - October 3, 2025

-## ✅ MODELEVALUATOR FOUNDATION IMPLEMENTED
+## ✅ ANALYSIS PHASE IMPLEMENTED

-**MAJOR UPDATE**: The ModelEvaluator foundation has been successfully implemented following critical insights from post-mortem analysis.
-This represents a major architectural advancement that prevents the key failure mode identified in pre-mortem analysis: the separation of validation and production code.
+**MAJOR UPDATE**: The interactive analysis tools have been successfully implemented following critical insights from pre-mortem analysis.
+This represents a major transition from infrastructure building to actionable analysis, implementing the interrogation-focused approach that enables real-time exploration and validation of the possession-level modeling system.

 ## ✅ CRITICAL ISSUES RESOLVED